 How to get more views

-Upgrade your plan: Move to a higher plan with a larger view allowance at juicer.io/plans
+Upgrade your plan: move to a higher plan with a larger view allowance from the Plans page.

 Where to check your current usage